gateio/gateapi-php/docs/Api/SpotApi.md

     $config
 );
 $order_id = '12345'; // string | Order ID returned, or user custom ID(i.e., `text` field).
 Operations based on custom ID can only be checked when the order is in orderbook.
 When the order is finished, it can be checked within 1 hour after the end of the order.
 After that, only order ID is accepted.
-$currency_pair = 'BTC_USDT'; // string | Currency pair
+$currency_pair = 'BTC_USDT'; // string | Specify the transaction pair to query.
+If you are querying pending order records, this field is required.
+If you are querying traded records, this field can be left blank.
 $account = 'cross_margin'; // string | Specify operation account.
-Default to spot and margin account if not specified.
+Default to spot ,portfolio and margin account if not specified.
 Set to `cross_margin` to operate against margin account.
 Portfolio margin account must set to `cross_margin` only

 try {
     $result = $apiInstance->getOrder($order_id, $currency_pair, $account);